Customer analytics: Uses

-Although until recently over 90% of retailers had limited visibility on their customers, with increasing investments in loyalty programs, customer tracking solutions and market research, this industry started increasing use of customer analytics in decisions ranging from product, promotion, price and distribution management.
-The most obvious use of customer analytics in retail today is the development of personalized communications and offers and/or different marketing programs by segment.
+Until recently, over 90% of retailers had limited visibility into their customers, but increasing investments in loyalty programs, customer tracking solutions, and market research have expanded the use of customer analytics in decisions ranging from product, promotion, and price to distribution management.
+One of the most visible uses of customer analytics in retail today is the development of personalized communications and offers and/or different marketing programs by segment.
 Additional reasons set forth by Bain & Co. include: prioritizing product development efforts, designing distribution strategies and determining product pricing.
 Demographic, lifestyle, preference, loyalty data, behavior, shopper value and predictive behavior data points are key to the success of customer analytics.